MAJORANA

-The MAJORANA project (styled Majorana) is an international effort to search for neutrinoless double-beta (0νββ) decay in 76Ge.
-The project builds upon the work of previous experiments, notably those performed by the Heidelberg–Moscow and IGEX collaborations, which used high-purity germanium (HPGe) detectors, to study neutrinoless double-beta decay.
+The MAJORANA project (styled Majorana) is an international effort to search for neutrinoless double beta decay (0νββ) in 76Ge.
+The project builds upon the work of previous experiments, notably those performed by the Heidelberg–Moscow and IGEX collaborations, which used high-purity germanium (HPGe) detectors to study neutrinoless double-beta decay.

 The first stage of the project is the Majorana Demonstrator (MJD), designed to demonstrate the technique and evaluate a ton-scale experiment.